VintageGold/summer2020/week09.md

 # Week 9 -- Introduction to Neural Networks

-In preparation for the next class, do the reading and familiarize yourself with the code in the related notebooks.
+* In preparation for the next class, do the reading and familiarize yourself with the code in the related notebooks.
-Ideally, you will be able to run the code in Colab.
+* Ideally, you will be able to run the code in Colab.
-There will be a quick quiz at the beginning of class.
+* There will be a quick quiz at the beginning of class on the video and reading.

 ### Video & Reading